datavzrd/datavzrd.github.io/src/docs/advanced_tutorial.rst

                     title: "Company Type"

-Re-render the temaplte and report using the previous command and inspect the changes.
+Re-render the template and report using the previous command and inspect the changes.